netboxlabs/netbox-proxmox-automation/README.md

 This automation handles both the creation and removal of Proxmox virtual machines.

-*This implementation also supports discovering virtual machines in Proxmox, should you want to document and/or merge your (Proxmox) operational state in NetBox.*
+*This implementation also supports discovering virtual machines in Proxmox, should you want to document and/or merge your (Proxmox) operational state into NetBox.*

 When you use NetBox to create virtual machines in Proxmox, their *desired* state will be generated, including:
 - hostname